 Benefits of CBD for seniors

-CBD for stress relief
+CBD for seniors: stress relief

 Stress responses tend to get maladaptive as one grows older.
 More importantly, a decline in health, disabilities and losing loved ones can lead to overwhelming worry in seniors.
 There is some evidence that CBD can lead to prolonged levels of anandamide in the system.
 Anandamide is the brain’s very own ‘bliss molecule’ neurotransmitter.
 It has been associated with feelings of euphoria, calmness and general health support.
 CBD can also activate the 5-HT1A serotonin receptor, leading to increased activity.
 Activity in serotonin receptors can be tied to feelings of contentment and calm.
 As a neuroprotectant, CBD can slow the degeneration of neurons.
 When one is able to better understand their surroundings as a result of greater cognitive function, it could lead to less confusion and anxiety.

-CBD for pain relief
+CBD for seniors: pain relief

 An overwhelming majority of the senior population suffers from some form of pain.
 While this pain may be manageable with prescription painkillers, several of these are opioid-based and addictive or have nasty side effects.
 Preliminary studies suggest that the endocannabinoid system (the system that CBD benefits) can play a major role in pain management.
 CBD is also understood to be a powerful anti-inflammatory agent, and so many aches and pains seniors face are related to a form of inflammatory response.
 Healthcare professionals and caregivers are growing increasingly interested in CBD for seniors.

-CBD for sleep
+CBD for seniors: sleep

 In a vicious cycle, seniority can come with the aforementioned pain and stress that inevitably affects one’s quality of sleep.
 The less sleep one gets, the more sensitive they are physically and psychologically to pain and stress.
 However, the lack of sleep can also lead to more serious concerns, such as heart disease or weight gain.
 Healthcare specialists often prescribe seniors sleeping pills to deal with insomnia, which arguably does more harm in the long term.
 By calming some of the factors that lead to lack of sleep, CBD could potentially get to the root of sleeplessness and provide more holistic relief.
 At higher doses, CBD has also been found to have some sedative effects which could be helpful.

-CBD as a neuroprotectant
+CBD for seniors as a neuroprotectant

 The United States government currently holds a patent on cannabinoids for their neuroprotectant properties.
 In their words, “cannabinoids useful in the treatment and prophylaxis of wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases.”
 But what exactly is a neuroprotectant?
 Neuroprotectant and neurogenerative compounds are those that protect existing neurons from oxidative stress and support the growth of new neurons, respectively.
 Clinical research on CBD for seniors is sorely lacking, but researchers hope to develop CBD as a low-risk preventative solution for inflammation in the brain.